Catherine Wolf: Career

-In 1929, Wolf won the doubles title and was a singles finalist at the Michigan State Championship.
-In 1930, she won the singles titles at the Western Championships and the Illinois State Championship, and was a doubles finalist (with Eugenie Sampson) in the doubles of the Western Championship.
+In 1929 at the Michigan State Championship, Wolf won the doubles title, and she was a singles finalist.
+In 1930, she won the singles titles at the Western Championships and the Illinois State Championship, and she was a doubles finalist (with Eugenie Sampson) in the doubles of the Western Championship.

 In 1931, Wolf won the singles title at the Western States Championships.
-She also was the singles runner-up in the Western States Indoor Championships in 1932 and 1934.
+She also was the singles finalist in the Western States Indoor Championships in 1932 and 1934.

-At the Tri-State Championships in Cincinnati, Wolf made eight finals appearances, winning five titles.
-She won the singles and doubles titles in 1942 and 1939, and won the doubles title in 1936.
-Wolf reached the singles and doubles final in 1943 and the mixed doubles final in 1942.
+At the Tri-State Championships in Cincinnati, Wolf made eight appearances in the finals, winning five titles.
+She won the singles and doubles titles in 1942 and 1939, and she won the doubles title in 1936.
+Wolf reached the singles and doubles finals in 1943 and the mixed doubles final in 1942.

 Wolf was a teacher who taught in South Bend, Indiana schools, teaching health and physical education.

-Wolf died of a heart attack whilst playing tennis in South Bend on July 20, 1969, aged 60.
+She died of a heart attack while playing tennis in South Bend on July 20, 1969, at age 60.